kpratt97/post-install-config/README.md

  </p>
 <br />
- <p> Creating Help Topics: Help topics are used to organize help desk ticket requests into specific categories for example any issues with computer hardware such as the mouse, keyboard etc.
+ <p> Creating Help Topics: Help topics are used to organize help desk ticket requests into specific categories for example any issues with computer hardware such as the mouse, keyboard etc. Admin Panel -> Manage -> Help Topics

 https://user-images.githubusercontent.com/119460677/209909845-7d0490fe-3901-41d2-b221-ec8ca2e78487.mp4